Annie Sloan Chalk Florence

 Note: Leaving the glaze on the paint longer will provide a dark color.
 The glazing process is something you can experiment with to find what’s best for the piece.
 I would experiment in minutes not hours.

-This turned out to be a great green chalk-painted furniture before and after makeover!
+I hope you enjoyed this french provincial nightstand before and after!
+Will you be trying a dark green chalk paint furniture before and after makeover?
 The Annie Sloan Florence paint paired with dark wax creates such a rich and dark green chalk paint.
 It’s absolutely stunning piece of furniture to add to your Bohemian-style home decor.
 Are you going to try it?
 Make sure you save this to PINTEREST to reference later.
 I would love for you to post a picture of the piece on my Facebook page.
 Just pick a recent post and show it off!!

 Q1: Do I need to sand between coats of Annie Sloan chalk paint (ASCP)?